-How banking institutions can leverage paid search marketing to target the right audience, grow their client base, and boost ROI
+Leveraging paid search for banks and other financial institutions helps you target the right audience, grow your client base, and boost ROI.

 Here, you’ll find:

-- Why keyword choice exerts a major influence on your ROI
+- Why keyword choice has a major influence on your ROI

-Money is often at the forefront of many people’s minds.
-This is especially true during times of economic uncertainty.
-But while finances have always been important to people, what’s changed is how we manage our money and how the banks we trust with that money operate.
+While finances have always been important, what’s changed is how we manage our money and how the financial institutions we trust with it operate.

 Marsh and McLennan Agency reports on an Accenture survey that found 31% of banking customers would consider banking with an online platform like Facebook, Amazon, or Google if they offered the same type of services as their current bank.

-There are ever-growing numbers of mobile-only branches popping up, along with financial technology (fintech) startups like Robinhood and Acorns offering apps that support investing and other innovative financial services, and there’s plenty of competition in this banking space.
+There are ever-growing numbers of mobile-only branches popping up, along with financial technology (fintech) startups like Robinhood and Acorns offering apps that support investing and other innovative financial services.
+Clearly, there’s plenty of competition in the banking space.

-For seasoned bankers, this isn’t exactly news.
-But it does highlight that customers for banking services have widely differing expectations.
+For seasoned financial professionals, this isn’t exactly news.
+But it does highlight the fact that customers looking for financial services have widely differing expectations.
 There’s also a growing trend when it comes to what younger generations expect from their bank.
 It’s not just about customer service and rates, it’s also about ease of use and value alignment.

 Search engine marketing (SEM) is the fast-growing approach to reaching potential new customers online via various search engines like Google and Bing — which you shouldn’t ignore.
 Microsoft Advertising offers more than you may think.
 Banks and credit unions can use paid search to target people searching for financial services.

-The bottom line for banks in digital marketing is the same as in other business aspects.
-To get maximum ROI, grow your customer reach, and crush the competition.
-While there are more than half-a-dozen types of banks, we’re focusing on “consumer banking” — mainly retail and commercial banks.
-(Though many of these tips will also apply to investment banks, brokerages, money market funds, and other financial services.)
+The bottom line for banks and credit unions in digital marketing is the same as other business aspects: To get maximum ROI, grow your customer reach, and beat the competition.
+While there are more than half a dozen types of banking institutions, we’re focusing on “consumer banking” — mainly retail and commercial banks and credit unions.
+(Though many of these tips will also apply to other financial services.)

 PPC and SEO: different but complementary

-Search engine optimization (SEO) and SEM are table stakes to a well-rounded digital marketing program.
-SEO helps build your site as an authority and gets you more visibility in organic search results.
+Search engine optimization (SEO) and SEM are vital to a well-rounded digital marketing strategy.
+SEO helps to build your site’s authority and visibility in organic search results.
 Paid search helps attract people to your site by targeting your personas.

-For pay-per-click (PPC) or paid search, marketers bid on keywords or terms so their ads are more likely to appear at the top of the endless list of search results — in the paid listings that top the results list.
-If a potential customer who has entered a keyword or keywords into a search engine takes some action on your paid link (such as clicking through to your site), you pay a fee.
+For pay-per-click (PPC) or paid search, marketers bid on keywords or terms so their ads appear in the paid listings at the top of the endless search results.
+Whenever a potential customer enters a keyword that triggers your ad and takes the desired action (e.g. clicking, viewing, converting, depending on ad type), you pay a fee.

-Paid search engine ads run immediately, getting you results without delay.
-By contrast, SEO is a long-term strategy.
-Rather than being focused on reaching out for leads, the aim is to create a website magnet to draw them in while helping illustrate that your banking brand is trustworthy and credible.
+Paid search ads run immediately, providing nearly instant results.
+By contrast, SEO is a slower, more long-term strategy.
+Rather than reaching out for leads, the aim is to draw them in while illustrating that your institution is trustworthy and credible.
 Plus, SEO can lower your per-visitor cost in the long run.

-Different keyword search terms vary greatly in their cost.
-This makes it crucial to discover (through expertise or hard-won experience) the most effective keywords for your organization, services and products, and other features.
+Different keyword search terms vary greatly in cost.
+This makes it crucial to find the most effective terms for your organization, products, services, and other features.

-As you increasingly zero-in on the search terms you want, the bidding costs may well increase.
-For example, bidding gets more expensive and more competitive for specific products and services.
-If you’re paying when searchers click on your ads, then aim to translate the largest possible percentage of those clicks into new accounts.
+As you increasingly zero in on the search terms you want, the bidding costs may well increase.
+For example, bidding gets more expensive and competitive for specific products and services.
+If you’re paying when searchers click on your ads, then aim to convert the largest possible percentage of those clicks.

-This means that the selection and drafting of content for a landing page should rank at least as high as the quality of your ad.
+The selection and drafting of content for your landing pages should rank at least as high as the quality of your ad.
 The ads bring in potential new customers.
 The landing page must sell your products and services to them.
-Therefore, having an ad that clicks through to your home page, or to your “New Accounts” page, may not be most effective.
+Therefore, having an ad that clicks through to your homepage, or to your “New Accounts” page, is far less effective.

-- You can have different landing pages for different ads, ad groups, and products.
-Ad campaigns are more effective when you create a dedicated landing page for each ad or group of ads you run.
+You should have different, tailored landing pages for different ads, ad groups, and products.
+Ad campaigns are more effective when you create dedicated landing pages.

-- The goal of the landing page is to draw visitors into a “sales funnel.”
-The funnel generally moves from greeting, to providing information, to soliciting questions, to investigating your products, to taking action — such as providing an email address, buying a product, or participating in a live chat.
+The goal of the landing page is to draw visitors into a “sales funnel.”
+The funnel generally moves from greeting, to providing information, to soliciting questions, to investigating your products, to taking action.
+An action could be providing an email address, buying a product, or participating in a live chat.

-- Designing and writing copy for landing pages (for optimal interaction with ads) is a skill in itself.
-And since paid ads little room for photos or videos, proper copywriting makes every word count.
+Designing and writing copy for landing pages is its own skill.
+And since paid ads leave little room for photos or videos, your landing page copywriting must make every word count.

 Targeting your audience through paid search